Jobs at EPI

 Staff turnover is typically low, although our needs continue to evolve as our programs grow.
 As year-round positions become available, we will announce them here.
 Please contact us if you have any questions about our organization or how you can become involved.

-• Oversee and manage EPI’s Mexico Programs from La Paz, Mexico with occasional travel, to EPI’s field programs and the EPI Main office in Missoula, Montana;
+• Oversee and manage EPI’s Belize Program with occasional travel to EPI’s other field programs and EPI world headquarters in Missoula, Montana;

-• Manage in-country human resources; Recruit, hire, inspire, train, develop, guide and supervise program personnel, and ensure collaboration and proper coordination with the rest of the staff; identify, prioritize and pursue professional-development opportunities that produce highest return for resources spent;
+• Manage in-country human resources: recruit, hire, train, develop, and supervise program personnel, and ensure collaboration and proper coordination other EPI staff; identify, prioritize, and pursue professional-development opportunities;

 • Build, strengthen, and leverage key strategic partnerships with local, regional, and international non-profit organizations and government agencies to achieve EPI’s mission and goals;

-• Develop budget forecasts; monitor spending and oversee program accounting month to month; ensure the timely negotiations and execution of client contracts;
+• Develop budget forecasts; monitor spending and oversee monthly program accounting;

-• Work with other staff to develop effective strategies for fundraising, student recruitment, pricing, promotions and program content; help identify potential fee- and income-producing opportunities, and cost-cutting opportunities;
+• Develop effective strategies for student recruitment, pricing, promotions and program content; identify potential fee- and income-producing opportunities, and cost-cutting opportunities;

 • Ensure program activities fulfill EPI’s vision, mission, and strategic goals; stay fluent in “best practices” as they apply to regional conservation and environmental education;

-• Oversee any special projects assigned by senior staff and designated as high priority;
+• Oversee any special projects assigned by senior staff;

 • Maintain good humor and apply professional, common-sense solutions to everyday challenges.

 Leadership and Communication: